Prometheus-X Components & Services

 The Data Veracity Assurance building block (DVA from now on) allows data exchange participants to agree on and later prove/verify quality requirements or properties of the exchanged data.

 DVA requires a veracity level agreement (VLA) between the exchange participants.
 This agreement is part of the contract and targets a specific data exchange unit (instance).
 The VLA defines a number of veracity objectives that each describe a data quality aspect (e.g., completeness or accuracy) and an evaluation scheme (e.g., value is within a numerical range).
 The VLA also defines how the evaluation is to be performed (e.g., with a certain algorithm or software library).
-When the data exchange occurs, in the simplest model, P attaches an attestation (or even a proof) regarding the exchanged data’s quality that C trusts or can verify.
+When the data exchange occurs, in the simplest model, P attaches an attestation (or even a proof) regarding the exchanged data’s quality that C can verify and trust.

 The high-level concepts of the DVA BB have been summarized in the knowledge graph below.
 The second graph visualizes a concrete example of using DVA in a use case where xAPI training data is exchanged.